About me

 What next?

-If you are interested in working together, I offer a free 20-minute video call on Google Meet where you can ask any questions you may have and gain an understanding of how we might work together.
-For me, the therapeutic relationship forms an integral part of the work so it is important that you feel I am the right therapist for you.
-If I am not, I am happy to point you towards some resources where you might continue your search.
+If you’re interested in working together, I offer a free 20-minute introductory video call via Google Meet.
+This gives you the opportunity to ask any questions and to get a sense of how we might work together.
+The therapeutic relationship is central to the work, so it’s important that you feel comfortable and supported by the person you choose to work with.
+If I’m not the right therapist for you, I’m happy to suggest other resources to help you continue your search.

 Training, qualifications & experience

-Prior to beginning my private practice, I gained extensive professional experience working in a variety of environments, including nonprofit organisations and Greater London community services.
-This experience gave me the opportunity to work with a diverse range of individuals across a broad spectrum of concerns.
+Prior to beginning my private practice, I gained extensive professional experience working in a variety of environments, including nonprofit organisations and Greater London mental health community services.
+I've also gained rich experience through volunteering for the crisis service line SHOUT, the UK's first and only free, confidential, 24/7 text service for those suffering with poor mental health.
+This experience has given me the opportunity to work with a diverse range of individuals across a broad spectrum of concerns.

-I hold a postgraduate advanced diploma in Humanistic Psychotherapeutic Counselling from the Metanoia Institute in London.
+I hold a Master of Science in Humanistic Psychotherapy, as well as a Postgraduate Advanced Diploma in Humanistic Psychotherapeutic Counselling from the Metanoia Institute in London.
 I hold the Certificate of Proficiency from BACP.
 I hold an undergraduate degree in Philosophy (International) from the University of Leeds.

 I am a registered member of BACP, I am a trainee member of UKCP and I am a member of the Metanoia Institute.
 I abide by all of their ethical codes.
 I receive regular clinical supervision to support my practice and to ensure I am working safely and ethically.

-I am committed to completing Continuous Professional Development to enhance my skills and knowledge.
-I am currently working towards my final MSc qualification as a Humanistic Psychotherapist.
+I am committed to completing regular Continuous Professional Development to enhance my skills and knowledge.

 Member organisations